davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.thebridge/index.md

 #### Grading

 ```
-This assignment will be graded out of 80 points:
+This assignment will be graded out of 75 points:

 [5pt] Threads are correctly spawned and joined.

 [5pt] Captures bad input.

 [25pt] Correct implementation of arrive().
 Cars must wait if there are
-too many currently on the bridghe, or if the bridge's direction flow is
+too many currently on the bridge, or if the bridge's direction flow is
 opposite of the car's.

+[5pt]  To ensure progress, if the bridge is empty, the car to
+	     enter sets the current flow of direction.

-[25pt] Correct implementation of exit().
-Cars are removed from the
+[20pt] Correct implementation of exit().
+Importantly, Cars are removed
-bridge in the order they arrived.
+from the bridge in the order in which they arrived.

-[20pt] Your solution is free from deadlocks and starvation.
+[15pt] Your solution is free from deadlocks and starvation.
 All cars
        eventually get to go on the bridge and exit.
 ```